viveknathani/collector/README.md

 ## why

-- Personally, I am trying to see if I can integrate this with my portfolio site.
-Results of this service could be used for showcasing.
+- Personally, I built this for the [work page](https://vivekn.dev/work/) of my website.
 - For others, technical recruiters might wanna use this to form some level of judgement of users based on their GitHub profiles.

 ## usage